orickmaxx/khankill/README.md

 Take a look at other projects like [Khan Destroyer](https://github.com/ilytobias/Khan-Destroyer).
 Although it's quite broken, my code might help fix it properly!

-### As gaben once said:
-> _"After 9 years in development hopefully it will be worth the wait, thanks and have fun."_

 ---
 Copyright (C) 2025 orickmaxx